Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

 *LE Transmitter Test

-The LE Transmitter Test configures the Cypress SoC BT device to send test packets at a fixed interval.
+The LE Transmitter Test configures the AIROC(TM) device to send test packets at a fixed interval.
 External test equipment may be used to receive and analyze the reference packets.

 The frequency on which the device transmits the packets  is passed as a parameter.
-BLE devices use 40 channels, each of which is 2 MHz wide.
+LE devices use 40 channels, each of which is 2 MHz wide.
 Channel 0 maps to 2402 MHz and Channel 39 maps to 2480 MHz.

-The other two parameters specify the length of the test data and the data pattern to be used (see BLUETOOTH SPECIFICATION Version 4.1 [Vol 2], Section 7.8.29 for details).
+The other two parameters specify the length of the test data and the data pattern to be used (see Bluetooth(r) Specification Version 4.1 [Vol 2], Section 7.8.29 for details).

 Usage: wmbt le_transmitter_test COMx <tx_frequency> <data_length> <data_pattern>